 Rash (including dermatitis acneiform), occurred in 89% of patients treated with amivantamab in combination with lazertinib.
 Most cases were Grade 1 or 2, with Grade 3 rash events occurring in 27% of patients.
 Rash leading to amivantamab discontinuation occurred in 5.5% of patients.
 Rash usually developed within the first 4 weeks of therapy, with a median time to onset of 14 days.
 Nail toxicity occurred in patients treated with amivantamab in combination with lazertinib.
 Most events were Grade 1 or 2, with Grade 3 nail toxicity occurring in 11% of patients (see section 4.4).

+A Phase 2 study in patients treated with Rybrevant in combination with lazertinib was conducted to assess the use of prophylactic therapy with an oral antibiotic, a topical antibiotic on the scalp, a moisturiser on the face and whole body (except scalp), and an antiseptic on hands and feet (see sections 4.2 and 4.4).
+A reduction in the incidence of ≥ Grade 2 dermatologic adverse events during the first 12 weeks of treatment was demonstrated, compared with the standard dermatologic management used in clinical practice (38.6% vs. 76.5%, p<0.0001).
+In addition, there was a reduction in ≥ Grade 2 adverse events involving the scalp in the first 12 weeks of treatment (8.6% vs. 29.4%) along with lower incidence of dose reductions (7.1% vs. 19.1%), interruptions (15.7% vs. 33.8%), and treatment discontinuations (1.4% vs. 4.4%) due to dermatological adverse events.

 Eye disorders